 Known in Japanese as ‘nihon saru’, the famous ‘snow monkeys’ attract admirers from across the globe.
 Their fame derives from their ability to live in a colder climate than any other non-human primate, which they manage thanks to regular dips in a specially designated thermal pool.
 Watching the macaques go about their daily lives is the real highlight of visits to Jigokundani.
 Babies hang upside down from tree branches, play chase and leap joyfully into the hot water, while their older relatives soak in the pool, peering wistfully into space or closing their eyes as the mayhem unfolds around them.

-Take the bullet train over to Kanazawa on the north sea coast, and enjoy a privately guided tour of the historic teahouse area and Kenrokuen Garden this afternoon.
+After breaksfast you take the bullet train over to Kanazawa on the north sea coast where you check-in to your hotel for 2 night's.
+In the afaternoon enjoy a privately guided tour of the historic teahouse area and Kenrokuen Garden this afternoon.